TEXTUAL HERITAGE AND DIGITAL PRESERVATION

 - Preservation of digital texts, including in web environments

-All texts and learning materials will be made available on Moodle.
+Other texts and learning materials will be made available on Moodle

 Evaluation will be based on the following components:

-Final oral exam (mainly focused on the project and topics discussed in class)
+1) Final oral exam (mainly focused on the project and topics of the course)

 oral

 Classes with activities and interaction between professor and students.
-When possible, also a guest lecture and/or a field-trip will be included.
+When possible, also a guest lecture will be included.
 The students will work on a project work and some assignments, which they will discuss in the final exam.

 The teaching material will be made available through the Moodle e-learning platform.